Child arrangements are more commonly known as child living arrangements, child custody, child residence and child contact.

 The requirements of children are always of the utmost importance following a family breakdown.
 The law regarding children focuses on what is in the children’s best interests as opposed to the interested of the parents.

 At SAS Daniels our family law solicitors are specialists in dealing with legal matters which involve children.
 We can help you to determine who a child should live with, the amount of time the child should spend with the non-residential parent and many other issues relating to children.
+Mediation is often a good way forward in these cases as it allows an element of impartiality into the situation where emotions can run high.

 In England the legal system encourages and favours voluntary agreements between parents rather than arrangements made through court imposed orders.
 It is widely recognised that voluntary agreements are more likely to succeed in the long term.
 The courts will typically only be involved if both parents are unable to reach an arrangement which is in the best interest of their child.